How to Position Your Brand Like the Pros (in 7 Steps)

 But what if I told you the company that makes the car you picked actually influenced you to choose it?

 The car company knows what you value most about a car.
-They then used that knowledge to build a perception of their car in your mind.
+They then used that knowledge to build an intentional perception of their car in your mind.

 This is a brand positioning strategy in action.